AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

 Along with these improvements, a number of differences have been introduced between on-premise installations of AEM and Adobe Managed Services, compared to AEM as a Cloud Service.

-We recommend you review these changes by consulting the [Notable Changes to AEM Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/aem-cloud-changes.html) documentation.
+We recommend you review these changes by consulting the [Notable Changes in AEM Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/aem-cloud-changes.html) documentation.

 ## Deprecated Features {#deprecated-features}